-We are committed to attracting top students by offering 10 Entrance Awards annually ranging from $3,500 – $8,000.
+We are committed to attracting top students by offering numerous Entrance Awards annually.
 Performance and merit-based awards are distributed to students in every course, recognizing academic excellence.
 Dean’s Honour List Students entering second year or third year, receive a substantial scholarship and are named Pitblado Scholars.
 We strive to ensure that all eligible students will be supported according to their needs.

 Entrance Awards & Scholarships

 Student aid initiative began in 2006 with the inception of Law Entrance Awards.
 Through the generous contribution of various donors, students receiving an Early Offer of admission are considered.
 The award amounts range from $3,500 – $8,000.

 2023-2024 Entrance Awards and Scholarships – deadline is December 1, 2022

 To apply for scholarships, a written statement (maximum 300 words) is required.
 The statement should clearly demonstrate the personal characteristics you have and describe how they can be related to the highest standards of the legal profession.
 The written statement is uploaded to the portal, at the time of application.
 Be certain your name appears in the document, as well as the file name.

 In addition to the personal characteristics statement described above, some of our first year scholarships require demonstration of financial need.